COST OF RENT DAY - 2025

 Rent control appears to be the most efficient technique presently known to destroy a city—except for bombing” - Assar Lindbeck

-In response to housing crises and high rents, it is common to seek police recourse.
-A populist intervention is to impose rent controls.
-This can be popular among the ill-informed, because it promises to limit rent rises.
-Economics teaches us this is profoundly misguided and only makes the root problem worse.
-So, while the Adam Smith Institute does not have a “house” position on policies, it has published repeatedly on the folly of rent controls.
+In response to housing crises and high rents, it is common to seek populist resources.
+One such intervention is to impose rent controls.
+These can be popular promises to limit rent rises.
+Economics teaches us this is profoundly misguided and only makes the root problem worse, as we have repeatedly outlined.

 Rent controls have been tried, and have consistently produced bad results.
 Rent controls lead to a shortage of rental accommodation and a deterioration in its quality.